The 7 Best Road Bikes Under $3000 for Men & Women

 Liv Langma Advanced Disc 2 is the best road bike under $3000 for women.
 It has a women-specific carbon frame and sizes to provide the best fit possible.
 It also features Shimano 105 groupset and hydraulic disc brakes.

 Canyon Ultimate CF SL 8 Disc is the best runner-up.
-It’s a lightweight racing bike with a Shimano Ultegra groupset and a 4iiii power meter.
-It has partially internal cable routing, hydraulic disc brakes, and
+It’s a lightweight racing bike with a Shimano Ultegra groupset.
+It has partially internal cable routing, hydraulic disc brakes, and great DT Swiss wheels.

 If you want to learn more about road bikes and how to choose them, I recommend reading the following section.